sumodmadhavan/fincomp-engine/README.md

 	fmt.Printf("Total execution time: %v\n", time.Since(startTime))
 }
 ```

+### Why DAG?

+- **Flexible DAG structure**: You can easily define complex Directed Acyclic Graph (DAG) structures using the `AddNode` method, allowing for highly customizable workflows.

+- **Node abstraction**: Each node encapsulates its own processing logic, making the DAG more modular and easier to maintain or update individual components without affecting the overall structure.

+- **Automatic dependency resolution**: The `Process` method automatically handles the execution order of nodes based on the defined dependencies, ensuring that tasks are completed in the correct sequence.

+- **Parallel execution**: Nodes are processed concurrently whenever possible, leading to more efficient execution, especially in large and complex DAGs.

+- **Easy to extend**: You can add new node types or modify existing ones without changing the core DAG logic, making the system highly adaptable to new requirements or changes in the workflow.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.